 My research interests are focused on the intersection of computer science, ecology, and evolutionary biology.
 This involves doing in silico experiments to understand general properties of ecology and evolution, and using principles from biology to solve computational problems.
 Often these goals intersect.
 Many of my in silico experiments are carried out on the Avida Digital Evolution Platform, an open source research platform developed and maintained by the Devolab.
-The primary theme uniting my research is that I am fascinated by how ecosystems evolve.
+The primary theme uniting my research is that I am fascinated by how evolution shapes and is shaped by ecological communities.
 This often leads me to ask questions about how evolutionary processes generate and maintain diversity, particularly in the presence of spatial structure.

 Some specific projects that I’m currently working on include:

 Maintaining population diversity is critical to successfully solving challenging problems with evolutionary computation.
 As a result, evolutionary computation researchers have come up with a variety of techniques for generating and maintaining diversity.
 All of these techniques create ecological interactions between members of the population.
 By understanding how these techniques map onto ecological scenarios in nature, we can import a vast number of results from evolutionary computation back into biology and vice versa.